mariobarbareschi/Bellerophon/README.md

 Bellerophon is a genetic optimization tool for approximate computing.
 It is meant for using in collaboration with [clang-Chimera](https://github.com/ntonjeta/clang-chimera).
 Indeed, Clang-Chimera provides the code mutation feature, while Bellerophon uses Genetic Algorithm for explore approximate variants and finds the pareto-frontier solutions.
 Bellerophon includes the [ParadisEO](http://paradiseo.gforge.inria.fr/) metaheuristic framework.

 **Bellerophon** is part of the IIDEAA project.
-For further information, please refer to [IIDEA website](http://wpage.unina.it/mario.barbareschi/iideaa/handson/).
+For further information, please refer to [IIDEAA website](http://wpage.unina.it/mario.barbareschi/old/iideaa/handson/).

 ## Build Bellerophon from source